-The reinforced concrete cylinder pipes can be designed to a pressure jacking pipe.
+Reinforced Concrete steel Cylinder Pipes can be designed for pressure jacking pipes.
 This method overcomes the need to jack regular concrete jacking pipe before installing other pressure pipe materials inside and then grout around them.

-Choose BONNA® Jacking pipe and in a single operation, the final pipeline is installed.
+Choose Bonna Jacking Pipe and in a single operation, the final pipeline is installed.